 Ginkgo biloba for memory

-The Ginkgo biloba tree is one of the oldest surviving species, dating back over 270 million years.
+Ginkgo biloba is one of the most effective herbal medicines for memory problems.
+The Ginkgo tree is one of the oldest surviving species, dating back over 270 million years.
 Its fan-shaped leaves contain unique antioxidants called ginkgolides and bilobalides.
 These relax blood vessel walls, reduce blood stickiness and increase red blood cell flexibility to improve blood flow to the peripheries, including the brain.

 Ginkgo is one of the most widely used herbal medicines for improving short-term working memory, concentration and thought processes – probably by improving blood circulation and the supply of oxygen, glucose and other nutrients to the brain.